win7user10/Laraue.EfCoreTriggers/readme.md

 [![latest version](https://img.shields.io/nuget/v/Laraue.EfCoreTriggers.Common)](https://www.nuget.org/packages/Laraue.EfCoreTriggers.Common)

 ### Installation
-EF Core is available on [NuGet](https://www.nuget.org/packages/Laraue.EfCoreTriggers.Common).
+EfCoreTriggers common package is available on [NuGet](https://www.nuget.org/packages/Laraue.EfCoreTriggers.Common).
 Install the provider package corresponding to your target database.
 See the list of providers in the docs for additional databases.

 ### Configuring DB to use triggers